 BUS 275 - Business Cooperative Education

-Prerequisite(s): A minimum of 45 credit hours earned toward an Accounting, Entrepreneurial Studies, or Computer Information Systems A.A.S. degree with a cumulative GPA of 2.0 or higher AND a review of job placement by the Office of Career Services.
+Prerequisite(s): A minimum of 45 credit hours earned toward an Accounting, Entrepreneurial Studies, or Computer Information Systems A.A.S. degree with a cumulative GPA of 2.0 or higher AND a review of job placement by the Business and Economics Department.
 The student’s enrollment into the course for all degrees is processed and approved by the Chairperson of the Business and Economics Department.